María de Villota

-María de Villota Comba (13 January 1979 – 11 October 2013) was a Spanish racing driver.
+María de Villota Comba (13 January 1979 – 11 October 2013) was a Spanish racing driver who competed in Superleague Formula and Euroseries 3000.
+She had an accident in straight-line testing as the Marussia Formula One team test driver, where she suffered serious head and facial injuries, and died one year later.

 She was the daughter of former Formula One driver Emilio de Villota, and sister of Emilio de Villota Jr., who similarly competed in Formula Palmer Audi.
-Prior to her death, De Villota was recovering from serious head and facial injuries, sustained during an accident in straight-line testing as the Marussia Formula One team test driver.

 Early career

 De Villota was born in Madrid.
 She competed in numerous racing series, including the World Touring Car Championship and ADAC Procar Series.
 In August 2009, she signed with Atlético Madrid to race for the remainder of the season in the Superleague Formula open wheel racing series.
 She remained with the Atlético Madrid team until the series folded in 2011.
 She also competed in the 2005 24 Hours of Daytona endurance race.

 Formula One

-On 18 August 2011, the Lotus Renault GP team confirmed reports that De Villota had made her Formula One test debut in a Renault R29 at the Paul Ricard Circuit, and that her management was in talks to secure her a test driver seat in the future.
+On 18 August 2011, the Lotus Renault GP team confirmed reports that de Villota had made her Formula One test debut in a Renault R29 at the Paul Ricard Circuit, and that her management was in talks to secure her a test driver seat in the future.
 In December she reiterated her desire to work with the team in 2012, adding that she was in advanced talks over a third driver role.

-On 7 March 2012, it was announced that María de Villota had joined Marussia F1 Team as a test driver, with the opportunity to sample Formula One machinery later in the year.
+On 7 March 2012, it was announced that de Villota had joined Marussia F1 Team as a test driver, with the opportunity to sample Formula One machinery later in the year.